salesforce/botsim/docs/tutorials.rst

 The two datasets are created automatically from the original intent training utterances and used as follows:

-1. The orignal intent utterance set is split into two non-overlapping set (70-30 dev-eval split by default).
+1. The original intent utterance set is split into two non-overlapping set (70-30 dev-eval split by default).
 The evaluation utterances are kept to benchmark difference changes to the intent models.
 2. Apply paraphrasing models to the two datasets to generate the paraphrase intent queries for the simulation goals.
 3. The simulation goals created from the ``dev`` paraphrase intent queries are used to evaluate the current bot models via dialog simulation.
 4. After applying remediation suggestions based on the simulated conversations on the ``dev`` goal set, the ``eval`` goals can be used to compare the bot performance and verify the efficacy of the remediation.

-The simulation will start in the background after ``Start Dialog Simulation`` button is clicked.
+The simulation will start in the background after the ``Start Dialog Simulation`` button is clicked.

 4. Health Reports and Analytics
 ************************************
 The simulation performance will be presented in the dashboard upon completion of the dialog simulation.
-The App uses a database to store all previous simulations so that users can have a historcal comparison of their bot performance across different changes applied.
+The App uses a database to store all previous simulations so that users can have a historical comparison of their bot performance across different changes applied.

 The left panel allows users to select a particular test session (``Choose Test ID``) and perform the following actions: